DaniloNovakovic/Arduino_uc32_basic_ui_shield_simulator/README.md

 Character Set -> Use Unicode._).
 If you forget don't worry, you will get error/warning with adequate message.

 - If you get runtime exception upon runing your code, try:
-	- a) Constructing Simulation class with different parameters (default is: `int width = 80, int height = 40, int fontw = 8, int fonth = 10`)
+	1) Constructing Simulation class with different parameters (default is: `int width = 80, int height = 40, int fontw = 8, int fonth = 10`)
-	- b) Changing your console window size in properties settings. (link how: https://youtu.be/xW8skO7MFYw?t=16m1s  (shown around 16. min mark))
+	2) Changing your console window size in properties settings. (link how: https://youtu.be/xW8skO7MFYw?t=16m1s  (shown around 16. min mark))

 ## Usage
 - **You write code in _Simulation.cpp_ file**.
 It is seperated from everything else